13 Essential Money-Saving Tips to Help You Buy a House for Less

 If you apply for a mortgage with a lower score, you’ll likely pay a higher rate to account for any perceived risk your lender takes on by giving you a mortgage.
 On the flip side, lenders are typically willing to offer better rates to borrowers with a strong credit history.

-Below we’ve pulled data from MyFico’s Loan Savings Calculator to show you an estimate of how much mortgage rates rise as your credit score goes down based on 30-year fixed mortgage and current interest rates*:
+Below, we’ve pulled data from MyFico’s Loan Savings Calculator to show you an estimate of how much mortgage rates rise as your credit score goes down based on a 30-year fixed mortgage and current interest rates* applied to the purchase of a home for the national median sale price and with 20% down payment:

 FICO Score APR Monthly Payment Total Interest Paid

-4. Shop around for a mortgage lender with the best rate.
+4. Shop around for the best mortgage rates.

 Buying a house can be a lot to manage.
 You’ll need to keep tabs on property listings you like, make time for house tours, and handle your regular responsibilities, too.
 The stress of it all can tempt you into taking shortcuts — like going with the first mortgage lender you find or sticking with your bank because it’s easy.